oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

-Authorization servers that still require a statically included shared secret for SPA clients MUST treat the client as a public client (as defined by Section 2.1 of OAuth 2.0 {{RFC6749}}), and not accept the secret as proof of the client's identity.
+Authorization servers that still require a statically included shared secret for SPA clients MUST treat the client as a public client, and not accept the secret as proof of the client's identity.
 Without additional measures, such clients are subject to client impersonation (see {{client_impersonation}} below).